JacobLinCool/worker-gist/README.md

 GitHub Gist as KV, for Cloudflare Workers.

-It is slower than KV, but it helps to keep the KV `write` opration as low as possible.
+It is slower than KV, but it helps to keep the number of KV `write` operation as low as possible.

 ## Usage